Skip to Content

 Method

-2. Make the Poke: Meanwhile in a large bowl, mix together the soy sauce, green onions, 1 tablespoon sesame oil, rice vinegar and ginger juice from jar of pickled ginger.
-Add the tuna and salmon, toss to coat.
-Set aside.
+2. Make the Poke: Meanwhile in a large bowl, whisk together the soy sauce, green onions, sesame oil, rice vinegar and ginger juice.
+Add the tuna and salmon and toss to coat.

-6. To assemble, divide the rice between 4 bowls, top with the salmon and tuna poke, cucumber salad and any of the desired toppings.
+5. Assemble the bowl: To assemble, divide the rice between 4 bowls, top with the salmon and tuna poke, cucumber salad, and any desired toppings.
 Drizzle the bowls with the wasabi citrus sauce.

 Nutrition Info